 Our business has historically been subject to fluctuations in the price of our products and market demand for them, caused by general and regional economic cycles, raw material and energy price fluctuations, competition and other factors.
 The timing, magnitude and duration of these cycles and the resulting price fluctuations are difficult to predict.
 For example, we experienced a weakened economic environment in national and international metals markets, including a sharp decrease in silicon metal prices in all major markets, from late 2014 to late 2017.
 During the second half of 2018 and throughout 2019, we experienced the most dramatic decline in prevailing prices of our products, which adversely affected our results.
-The business also experienced a reduction in sales volumes as a result of lower customer demand and a decrease in prices variance.
+In 2020, the business experienced a reduction in sales volumes as a result of lower customer demand and a decrease in prices variance.

-Historically, Ferroglobe's indirect subsidiary Globe Metallurgical Inc., has been affected by recessionary conditions in the end-markets for its products, such as the automotive and construction industries.
-In April 2003, Globe Metallurgical Inc. sought protection under Chapter 11 of the U.S. Bankruptcy Code following its inability to restructure or refinance its indebtedness amidst a confluence of several negative economic and other factors, including an influx of low-priced, dumped imports, which caused it to default on then-outstanding indebtedness.
+Historically, Ferroglobe's indirect subsidiary Globe Metallurgical Inc., has been affected by recessionary conditions in the end markets for its products, such as the automotive and construction industries.
+In April 2003, Globe Metallurgical Inc. sought protection under Chapter 11 of the U.S. Bankruptcy Code following its inability to restructure or refinance its indebtedness amidst a confluence of several negative economic and other factors, including an influx of low priced, dumped imports, which caused it to default on then outstanding indebtedness.
 A recurrence of such economic factors could have a material adverse effect on our business, results of operations and financial condition.

-Additionally, as a result of unfavorable conditions in the end-markets for its products, Globe Metales S.R.L. ("Globe Metales") went through reorganization proceedings ("concurso preventivo") in 1999, which ended in February 2019.
+Additionally, as a result of unfavorable conditions in the end markets for its products, Globe Metales S.R.L. ("Globe Metales") went through reorganization proceedings ("concurso preventivo") in 1999, which ended in February 2019.
 While such reorganization proceedings were ongoing (until February 2019), Globe Metales could not dispose of or encumber its registered assets (including its real estate) or perform any action outside its ordinary course of business without prior court approval.

-In addition to the deterioration of market conditions for several of our products in the second half of 2018 and the whole of 2019, while it is difficult to forecast the impacts of the COVID-19 pandemic, at the present time the Company's day-to day operations continue without being materially affected and it is not causing disruption in our business and supply chains.
+In addition to the deterioration of market conditions for several of our products in the second half of 2018 and the whole of 2019, we also saw a contraction in sales volumes during 2020 which was primarily driven by the COVID-19 pandemic.
+Throughout 2020, COVID -19 and its consequences have significantly impacted and continue to impact our business, operations, and financial results.
 Such conditions, and any decline in the global silicon metal, manganese-based alloys and silicon-based alloys industries could have a material adverse effect on our business, results of operations and financial condition.
 Moreover, our business is directly related to the production levels of our customers, whose businesses are dependent on highly cyclical markets, such as the automotive, residential and non-residential construction, consumer durables, polysilicon, steel, and chemical industries.
-In response to unfavorable market conditions, customers may request delays in contract shipment dates or other contract modifications.
+In response to unfavourable market conditions, customers may request delays in contract shipment dates or other contract modifications.
 If we grant modifications, these could adversely affect our anticipated revenues and results of operations.
 Also, many of our products are traded internationally at prices that are significantly affected by worldwide supply and demand.
 Consequently, our financial performance will fluctuate with the general economic cycle, which could have a material adverse effect on our business, results of operations and financial condition.